-Often they cover holiday periods, so you will find many 1 to 2 week housesits, but some people also take longer holidays.
+Assignments often cover holiday periods, so you will find many 1 and 2 week housesits, but some people also take longer holidays.

-Long-term housesits are often offered by retired couples who have the freedom and money to take extended trips overseas.
+Long-term housesits are often offered by retired couples who have the free time and money to take extended trips.

 Housesitters are hired in many kinds of scenarios where a property is going to be temporarily vacated, such as when a homeowner:

 decides to take a vacation (the most common scenario)